nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-08-20-delete-a-claim.md

 Overall this validated our hypotheses and design thinking.

 ## What we will do next
 This feature will move into development and we will monitor it's usage further during private beta.
+Despite the finding where some users wondered whether a archive function would be useful we did not feel there was enough evidence for us to explore this further over other higher priority problem spaces.